PerMedCoE/covid-19-workflow/README.md

 ### Resources

-The ``Resources`` folder contains the building blocks assets and images, and a small dataset.
+The ``Resources`` folder contains dataset files.

 ### Tests

-The ``Tests`` folder contains the scripts that run each Building Block used in the workflow for a small dataset.
+The ``Tests`` folder contains the scripts that run each Building Block used in the workflow for the given small dataset.
-They can be executed individually *without PyCOMPSs installed* for testing purposes.
+They can be executed individually for testing purposes.

 ## Instructions